abtieku/group4-project/Machine_Learning/README.md

 - Dropped Restaurants that were not located in the US

 - imported data frames from Pandas to the postgresql server hosted on the google cloud.

-## Description of how the data was split into training and testing

--
--
 # Machine Learning Models

 ## Logistic Regression